Skip to content

 • or patches.

-However, these estrogen-progestin methods of contraception are not recommended before 6 weeks postpartum, or even 12 weeks in the event of thromboembolic risk.
-Because they increase the risk factor for blood clots, which is already high after childbirth.
-According to the High Authority for Health (HAS), they can be used from 42 days postpartum by women who are not breastfeeding.
+Nevertheless, these estroprogestogen contraceptive methods are not recommended before 6 weeks postpartum, or even 12 weeks in case of thromboembolic risk.
+This is because they increase the risk factor for blood clots, which is already high after childbirth.
+According to the Haute autorité de Santé (HAS), they can be used from 42 days postpartum by women who are not breastfeeding.

-For those who breastfeed, it will be necessary to wait at least 6 months, since estrogens impact the volume of breast milk produced.
+For those who are breastfeeding, a minimum of 6 months will be required, as estrogens impact the volume of breast milk produced.

-Progestin-only contraceptives (such as the mini-progestin pill, implant or injections) are generally recommended postpartum, even if breastfeeding.
-They do not pose a risk of blood clots or thromboembolic risk.
+Progestin-only contraceptives (such as the mini-pill, implant, or injections) are generally recommended postpartum, even during breastfeeding.
+They are not risk factors for blood clots or thromboembolic risk.
 And they do not affect milk production.

-You can therefore opt for this method of contraception from the first weeks after giving birth.
+You can therefore opt for this method of contraception from the first few weeks after childbirth.
 The contraceptive implant, for example, offers long-term protection (up to three years).
-The injections, for their part, will have to be renewed every three months.
+Injections, on the other hand, will need to be renewed every three months.

-Do you have a thousand questions about what happens after giving birth?
-Our article How long does the postpartum period last will interest you!
+Are you asking a thousand questions about what happens after childbirth?
+Our article How long does postpartum last will interest you!

 Intrauterine devices (IUDs)